costanzazanoletti/dos-full-text-search/README.md

 4. Update the seed and init scripts with these structural changes using knex raw since Objection does not support these functions and structure

+5. Enable PostGIS on database

+6. Set geometry on Location table

+7. Import UK postcodes with coordinates and set geometry

+8. Add trigger on Location insert to set the geometry column

+9. Add API for postcodes CRUD

 ## Backend

-Create search API adding a new POST (the search term is a body parameter).
+Create search API adding a new POST (the keywords and postocode are body parameters).
 The API performs a query using the to_tsquery function and ts_rank or ts_rank_cd function.
-The search terms coming from the body parameter must be processed with the plainto_tsquery function
+The keywords coming from the body parameter must be processed with the plainto_tsquery function.
+If postcode is provided in the request, the sorting of the results is performed by distance and by ranking

 ## Frontend

-Cleanup HomeSearch.js from full-text filtering functions When the Search button is clicked, then call the search POST API.
+Cleanup HomeSearch.js from full-text and filtering functions When the Search button is clicked, then call the search POST API.
 Pass the search string in a body parameter and populate the services list with the response data
-Keep at frontend side the Category filter function

 ## Next steps

-Move the postcode search function to the backend side
+Move to the back end side also search by category